brian6484/CSKnowledge/Database/DB Indexing.md

 So we know db indexes help db searches speed up data retrieval and enforce uniqueness.
 The most common way it is indexed is using a b-tree.

+An index is a data structure (typically B+ tree) that speeds up queries by providing direct pointers to data instead of full table scans.
+The trade-off is increased storage and slower writes (INSERT/UPDATE/DELETE) since indexes must be maintained.
+Add indexes on columns frequently used in WHERE clauses, JOINs, or ORDER BY, but avoid over-indexing.

 ## but why do we use trees
 if u hav 1 million records and u wanna find user id = 500k.
 Instead of scanning line by line, using a tree index that keeps data sorted will make query much faster.